Women only Brazilian jiu jitsu classes on Wednesdays from 18:25-19:25 at Bristol Sports Centre/MyGym (Studio) with Lisa. FREE for your first week!

 Why: The intention is to give women a chance to try out BJJ in as supportive and encouraging an environment as possible.
 They can then feel confident about joining the mixed BJJ classes further down the line.
 No experience necessary, so complete beginners are very welcome!
 Read testimonials here and all our women-focused news posts here.

 How: Classes are taught by Lisa (more info about her over on the instructor page).
 In terms of what to wear, if you already have a gi from previous training, that’s ideal, but it is also totally fine to start with a t-shirt and some jogging bottoms, shorts or leggings.
+We have some spare gis you can borrow too.

 Whatever you choose to wear, make sure that there aren’t any zips or pockets.
 Similarly, don’t wear jewellery and tie back long hair.
 Removing make-up before class would be advisable too, as due to the nature of grappling, that is likely to get on your training partner’s clothes.